ohhettinger/wickedproblems/Project_1_Descriptions.md

 ## Part Two

-This was somehwat frustrating in the beginning because the boundary data I was using was bad.
+This was somewhat frustrating in the beginning because the boundary data I was using was bad.
 I was able to switch to more specific data, which put me i the right direction.
 After that, I ran into a road bump where I didn't understand that I was supposed to subset my subset, but once I got that, it was smooth sailing.

 ## Part Three